8 Zion National Park Easy Hikes in 2023

 Canyon Overlook Trail in Zion National Park is one of the best ways to get a fantastic view of the park.
 The hike can be challenging at times, but it’s worth it when you get to the overlook at the end!
 Despite having some parts that may be a little difficult, it’s still one of the easiest hikes in Zion National Park.

 If you don’t like heights, this may be a hike you’ll have to miss out on because there are some drop-offs.
-However, there are guard rails; just be careful during your hike!
-Once you get to the end, you’ll be able to see all the most popular parts of the park, including the Great Arch and the East Temple.
+Once you get to the end, you’ll be able to see all the most popular parts of the park.
+Many people say this view is even better than the one you’d get from the difficult Angel’s Landing.

 Sand Bench Trail